hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 glm1 <- glmmTMB(count~spray, data=d, family='poisson')
 ```

-The nice thing about using `glmmTMB()` is that it is a general function that conducts can a *generalized* linear model.
+The nice thing about using `glmmTMB()` is that it is a general function that conducts can a **generalized** linear model.
 To do this, we simply specify the 'family' (aka error distribution).
-The default is the 'Gaussian' distribution (normal), so if we don't specify a family it run a simple linear model.
+The default is the 'Gaussian' distribution (normal), so if we don't specify a family it runs a simple linear model.
 In the example above we implement a Poisson distribution, a distribution that is frequently used with count data.
 All the model "calculations" are saved in an object we called 'glm1'.
 An alternative to the `glmmTMB()` function is `glm()` which is available in base R.

 ``` r